mudiarto/ucommentapp/doc/index.rst

 		* Emails sent to users and the site administrators

-*	Basic tracking of page hits (visits) and page popularity can be seen in the customized Django admin interface. (see code in the application's ``admin.py`` file to modify the admin interface).
+*	Basic tracking of page hits (visits) and page popularity can be followed in the Django admin interface. (see code in the application's ``admin.py`` file to modify the admin interface).

+*	*Experimental*: long chapters or sections in the document can be optionally split into smaller subsections that each appear on their own HTML page.

+	For now, if you wish to split up a long document you must write the section in separate RST files.
+The experimental features allows you to edit inside single RST files, but then automatically splits them up.

 Installation
 ============